 California State University, Fresno recognizes the importance and benefits of nursing and lactation support for individuals and their new born and young infants.
 The university is committed to providing faculty, staff, and students who are nursing with reasonable breaks and clean and functional lactation stations.

 There are various lactation stations on campus.
-To view the map click the link below:
+To view the map click HERE

-For more information view the Human Resources website by clicking the link below:
+For more information view the Human Resources website by clicking HERE

 Early Education and Child Care Services